-Criminology & Emergency Response Management - AOS Modesto COURSE OBJECTIVES Graduates of Criminology and Emergency Response Management (CERM) will have the entry-level knowledge, skills, and abilities needed for careers in law enforcement, EMR, corrections, security, and disaster response.
+Criminology & Emergency Response Management - AOS Modesto HYBRID COURSE OBJECTIVES Graduates of Criminology and Emergency Response Management (CERM) will have the entry-level knowledge, skills, and abilities needed for careers in law enforcement, EMR, corrections, security, and disaster response.
 Graduates of this program may pursue career opportunities in a variety of entry-level positions involving criminal justice, including local, state and federal law enforcement jobs in policing, crime commissions, parole, corrections and court systems.
 The program also offers the academic preparation to pursue a broad spectrum of criminal justice careers in the private sector involving workplace security, private investigations, insurance investigations, safety officers and security patrol officers.
 In addition to the criminal justice courses, the program utilizes curriculum approved by the Federal Emergency Management Agency (FEMA) and students are eligible for certificates of completion in emergency management in addition to their degree from the Institute of Technology.
-Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive an ASSOCIATE OF OCCUPA-TIONAL STUDIES DEGREE.
+Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive an ASSOCIATE OF OCCUPATIONAL STUDIES DEGREE.
 CERTIFICATIONS In addition to the criminal justice courses, students that successfully complete and pass the requisite units and assessment outcomes are eligible for certificates of completion in emergency management, security, and medical in addition to their Associate's Degree from the Institute of Technology.
-These certifications, include: Emergency Responder (EMR), CPR/BLS Card Medical for Healthcare Providers, Disaster Management and certificates from the Federal Emergency Management Agency (FEMA).
+These certifications, include: Emergency Responder (EMR), CPR/BLS Card Healthcare Providers, Disaster Management and certificates from the Federal Emergency Management Agency (FEMA).
 Upon successful completion of CJ250, students may be eligible to receive their Adult Correctional Officer CORE Academy certificate.
 (CJ140 is a prerequisite for CJ250).
 Obtaining the STC certification (Adult Correctional CORE Academy Certificate) upon completion of CJ 250 is dependent upon your campus location.
-CAREER PATHS/JOB TITLES Graduates from the CERM program have the opportunity for success in these professions: Highway Patrol Officer\, Peace Officer\, Reserve Peace Officer\, Deputy Sheriff\, Private/Public Security Personnel, Security Specialist, Fraud Technician, TSA (Airport Security), Surveillance Technician, Emergency Services Coordinator, Emergency Response Personnel, Emergency Management Specialist, Response and Recovery Specialist, Detention Officer, Records Personnel, Community Service Officer, Dispatcher, Immigration Officer, Private Contractor, Deputy Extradition Specialist.
+CAREER PATHS/JOB TITLES Graduates from the CERM program have the opportunity for success in these professions: Highway Patrol Officer, Peace Officer, Reserve Peace Officer, Deputy Sheriff, Private/Public Security Personnel, Security Specialist, Fraud Technician, TSA (Airport Security), Surveillance Technician, Emergency Services Coordinator, Emergency Response Personnel, Emergency Management Specialist, Response and Recovery Specialist, Detention Officer, Records Personnel, Community Service Officer, Dispatcher, Immigration Officer, Private Contractor, Deputy Extradition Specialist.

-See the "Occupational Outcomes" section of the IOT catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program. \An academy will be required after graduation from IOT.
+See the "Occupational Outcomes" section of the IOT catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program.
+An academy will be required after graduation from IOT.
 STUDENT SUPPLIES Uniforms are required and are available for purchase.
-Textbooks are provided to the student either as classroom resources or are purchased by the student.
-HOURS OF INSTRUCTION/PROGRAM LENGTH 97 Quarter Credit Units, 1300 Clock Hours Classes are held Monday through Thursday for 65 weeks.
+Textbooks are provided to the student either as class-room resources or are purchased by the student.
+HOURS OF INSTRUCTION/PROGRAM LENGTH 97 Quarter Credit Units, 1300 Clock Hours This is a hybrid or interactive distance learning (IDL) program which contains online course work.
+Classes are a combination of on campus and online for 65 weeks.
+On campus classes are held two days per week and the remaining distance education coursework is completed at a location determined by the student.
 See your admissions representative for available class times.
 REQUIREMENTS Applicants must be a high school graduate or possess a valid general education development (GED) equivalent.
 Applicants must pass a Criminal History background check and a Department of Justice fingerprint check to become a Peace Officer, Correctional Officer, Crime Scene Technician or Security Officer.
 Applicants cannot have any felony convictions.
 Applicant cannot have any misdemeanor conviction or any legal conditions that would prohibit the applicant from possessing a firearm.
 THE PROGRAM The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
-However, no program will be taught out of sequence where a prerequisite is required.
-The Institute of Technology reserves the right to change the content of the courses due to modifications in content by the Federal Emergency Management Agency or Board (Continued on page 18)
+However, no program will be (Continued on page 20)